gaetanobleone/data-visualization-in-netflix/README.md

 Overview:

-In this project, the goal had been to demonstrate the affective utilization of sql, python, and excel for managing, and analyzing data reagrding television series, and movies on the site Netflix; the dataset was sourced from an external site, that is Kaggle.
+In this project, the goal had been to demonstrate the affective utilization of sql, python, and excel for managing, and analyzing data regarding television series, and movies on the site Netflix; the dataset was sourced from an external site, that is Kaggle.
 In addition, this project displays the use of the following skills...

 * data import
 * data export